-RdpGuard is a host-based intrusion prevention system (HIPS) that protects your Windows Server from brute-force attacks on various protocols and services (RDP, MS-SQL, MS-FTP, MySQL, IIS Web Login, ASP.NET Web Forms, MS Exchange, RD Web Access, etc).
+RdpGuard is a host-based intrusion prevention system (HIPS) that protects your Windows Server from brute-force attacks on various protocols and services (RDP, MS-SQL, FTP, MySQL, IIS Web Login, ASP.NET Web Forms, MS Exchange, RD Web Access, etc).

 It monitors the logs on your server and detects failed logon attempts.
 If the number of failed logon attempts from a single IP address reaches a set limit, the attacker's IP address will be blocked for a specified period of time.

 Attacker's IP addresses are blocked automatically.
 Click image to view other screenshots.

 Why do you need it?

 Many Windows Server machines are under constant attack.
 Network scanners and RDP brute-force tools work 24/7.
 Eventually they may find a password to access your server!
 Moreover, RDP brute-force attacks may abuse server resources (CPU and bandwidth).